AndreyAzimov/whentosurf/README.md

 You need just PHP server to run all this.
+Add change following API keys in logic.php to your.
+- $key_world_weather
+- $key_google_dev
+- $usernam

 P.S.
 Code is super hardcore.
 Enjoy.